MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

-<em> This is the exported CSV file charted in Excel then converted into minutes results </em>
+<em> The R instructions have you export a CSV file.
+This is that file charted in Excel then converted into minutes </em>

 * R Export Summary File Results in Excel
 ![R Export Summary File Results in Excel](R_Export_Summary_File_Results_in_Excel.PNG)